Posture & Pilates

 Most postural problems occur due to a lack of balance like when we do one thing too much.
 That’s fine if you only do that thing.
 If you sit hunched over at a desk all day then chances are you will get rounded shoulders, kyphosis and cranial displacement, not to mention possible carpal tunnel and varicose veins.

 If you never did anything where standing up with your shoulders back or shoulder flexibility was a requirement then you may never notice.
 But when you do decide to take a dance class or swimming lesson you may discover a problem.
 The classic examples of lack of balance in training are tennis elbow, golfers elbow and hamstring problems in footballers.

 Constantly training only one way leads to imbalances that will lead to problems, hence why more and more athletes are cross-training to avoid such problems.
 But good posture is not a one of thing, like the problems of weight gain and loss people want a quick and easy way.

-Good posture is something that must be achieved over time and with some little effort, and then maintained.
-It is however easier to keep good posture than it is to get it and once you have it you have the benefits too.
+It is something that must be achieved over time and with some little effort, and then maintained.
+It is however easier to keep it than it is to get it and once you have it you have the benefits too.